codecrafters-io/build-your-own-grep/stage_descriptions/multiple-matches-03-cy4.md

 If at least one line matches the specified pattern:

 - The exit code of your program should be 0.
-- All the matching lines should be printed, each preceeded by its number and a colon separator.
+- All the matching lines should be printed, each preceded by its number and a colon separator.

 ### Notes

-1. The line numbering start from 1, not 0.
+1. The line numbering starts from 1, not 0.